opea-project/docs/community/rfcs/24-08-02-OPEA-AIAvatarChatbot.md

 ![avatar chatbot design](assets/avatar_design.png)

-Currently, the RAG feature using the `embedding` and `dataprep` microservices is missing in the above design, including uploading relevant documents/weblinks, storing them in the database, and retrieving them for the LLM model.
+Currently, the RAG feature using the `embedding`, `retrieval`, `reranking` and `dataprep` microservices and VectorDB is missing in the above design, including uploading relevant documents/weblinks, storing them in the database, and retrieving them for the LLM model.
 These features will be added in v0.2.

 Flowchart: AvatarChatbot Megaservice
 <!-- Insert Mermaid flowchart here -->